 A plantation established in 1741 and home to a signer of the Declaration of Independence, Middleton Place is the oldest landscaped garden in North America.
 Carefully planned to bloom throughout the year, the gardens and flowers include camellia allées that give a delicate fragrance in the winter season.
 You can easily spend an afternoon exploring the geometric garden, the extraordinary house collections owned by the Middleton family and the ruins of the main house.

 Experience the Gullah culture

 The African-American community of Gullah has been an important piece of South Carolina's history.
-The distinctive group formed a tight community after arriving in South Carolina, preserving many parts of the languages, rituals and customs that originated from their ancestral communities in West Africa.
-For example, Gullah language is very similar to the Krio of Sierra Leone, while the sweetgrass baskets are connected to the Sierra Leonean shukublay.
+This distinctive group formed a tight-knit community after arriving in South Carolina, preserving many parts of the languages, rituals and customs that originated from their ancestral communities in West Africa.
+For example, Gullah language is very similar to the Krio of Sierra Leone, while their sweetgrass baskets are connected to the Sierra Leonean shukublay.